+Accurate information is essential to the Company’s ability to meet legal and regulatory obligations.
 Accounting standards and applicable federal and state laws and regulations require that transactions and events relating to the Company’s assets and operations be properly recorded in the books and accounts of the Company and accurately reported in the applicable reports to regulatory agencies.
 All disclosures made in reports to regulatory agencies or in communications to the public must be full, fair, accurate, timely, and understandable.
 To accomplish this result, all financial employees shall make and retain books, records, and accounts that, in reasonable detail, accurately, completely, and objectively reflect transactions and events, and conform both to required accounting principles and to the Company’s systems of internal controls.
 No false or artificial entries may be made.
-No entry may be made or recorded in the Company’s books and records or reported in any disclosure document that misrepresents hides or disguises the true nature of the event or transaction, and all entries and reports must be made in a timely manner.
+No entry may be made or recorded in the Company’s books and records or reported in any disclosure document that misrepresents, hides, or disguises the true nature of the event or transaction, and all entries and reports must be made in a timely manner.

-All employees are responsible for immediately reporting any concern about the Company’s financial records and its accounting, internal accounting controls, and auditing procedures to the Chief Compliance Officer or a member of the Compliance Department.
+All employees are responsible for immediately reporting any concern about the Company’s financial records and accounting practices, internal accounting controls, and auditing procedures to the Chief Compliance Officer or a member of the Compliance Department.

-All documents (in whatever form or medium) and other records created or received by any employee in connection with their work are to be retained in accordance with applicable laws and Company policy.
-The Company has specific policies regarding retention and destruction of documents.
-Refer to these policies for guidance regarding the retention of documentation.
+All documents (in whatever form or medium) and other records created or received by any employee in connection with his or her work are to be retained in accordance with applicable laws and Company policy.
+The Company has specific policies regarding retention and destruction of documents, which all employees should refer to.
 Employees should consult the Legal Department for questions related to the Company’s document retention guidelines.

 The Company undertakes reviews of compliance with the Code and other policies and procedures from time to time.
 The nature and timing of general reviews are determined by the Audit Committee of the Company’s Board of Directors and the Chief Compliance Officer.